Mathnasium: Events

 In 2011, Mathnasium hosted a national TriMathlon, a math competition held at 160 participating Mathnasium locations.
 Over 4000 students competed in three challenges: The Counting Game, Magic Squares, and the Mental Math Workout.
 Along with medals and prizes for local 1st, 2nd, and 3rd place winners, each participant received a certificate for achievement for their involvement.
 National TriMathlon winners were selected from the top three scores in each grade level from all participating Mathnasium locations.
-The 12 national winners received honors and more than $10,000 in cash prizes.
+National TriMathlon winners received honors and more than $10,000 in cash prizes.

 Awards

 In 2019, Forbes ranked Mathnasium #2 in its Best Franchises to Buy, low investment category.
-Entrepreneur ranked Mathnasium #17 on its Best Franchises To Buy between $100,000 and $500,000, and #27 on its Fasting Growing Franchises list.
-Mathnasium was also ranked #1 on the Franchise Gator Top 100 List.
+Entrepreneur ranked Mathnasium #17 on its Best Franchises To Buy between $100,000 and $500,000, and #27 on its Fastest Growing Franchises list.
+Mathnasium was also ranked #1 on the Franchise Gator Top 100 List three consecutive times.